9 tips for healthy work-life balance in the hybrid work era

 The rise of the hybrid workforce has left both business owners and employees striving to define what work-life balance looks like in this new reality.
 With more people embracing hybrid or fully remote work, the boundaries between work and personal life are often blurred as the home becomes your new office space.
 Downtime and family time may be more easily interrupted.

 Over half of people surveyed (57%) reported that they are working more hours since they started working from home, according to a July 2021 study.
 Additionally, nearly half (47%) said their level of personal fatigue had also increased.

 These numbers underscore the importance of setting thoughtful boundaries to achieve a healthy work-life balance.
 While separating yourself from your at-home workplace can be difficult, you can create a productive, healthy ecosystem with the right strategies in place.

-Set an example for others in your organization by committing to a few basic steps that create a clear distinction between work and your personal life.
+While hybrid work can look different for different people, you can still set an example for others in your organization by committing to a few basic steps that create a clear distinction between work and your personal life.
 This will help you be as productive as possible at work while avoiding burnout.

 You are not your work